rfeinman/Sketch-RNN/README.md

 ## Incomplete items
 1. Encoder LSTM.
 I have not yet implemented recurrent dropout and layer normalization for the bi-directional encoder LSTM.
+2. Input/output dropout for decoder LSTM.
+The official implementation recommends leaving these off, and I have not implemented the option for either.